open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-When run, this will launch an HTTP server that does a "dice roll" whenever the
+When run, this will launch an HTTP server that does a "dice roll" and writes its
-`/rolldice` route is accessed.
+value to the response whenever the `/rolldice` route is accessed.
+For example,
+accessing `http://localhost:8080/rolldice` in your browser will show the result
+of a single "dice roll".

-## Add HTTP Server instrumentation
+## Initialize tracing and add HTTP server instrumentation

 [Instrumentation libraries]({{< relref "libraries" >}}) are used to create
 instrumentation on your behalf.
 In this case, you can install OpenTelemetry and
 the `net/http` instrumentation library so that calls to the server will start a
 trace that contains data about the HTTP call.

+To use the instrumentation library for `net/http`, you'll need to initialize
+tracing and wrap the previously-defined HTTP handler.

 Replace the contents of `main.go` with the following: